austin-rb/austin-rb.github.com/_posts/2014-09-02-september-meeting.md

 Beers and socialization practice to follow.

+### Now on Meetup !!

+For those that prefer to get notices for this meeting by Meetup, we now have a [meetup page](http://www.meetup.com/austinrb/) for AustinRB :)

 ### Location

 Thanks again to [Capital Factory](http://www.capitalfactory.com/) for providing the space for this month’s meeting!
 You can find them on the 16th floor of the Austin Centre business tower, downtown at 701 Brazos Street.

-Thanks to [Thoughtbot](http://www.thoughtbot.com) for sponsoring our Meetup page.
+Thanks to [Thoughtbot](http://www.thoughtbot.com) for sponsoring the [AustinRB Meetup](http://www.meetup.com/austinrb/) page.

 We’ll see y’all there!